Cash-on-hand and the duration of job search : quasi-experimental evidence from Norway

-We identify the causal effect of lump-sum severance payments on non-employment duration in Norway by exploiting a discontinuity in eligibility at age 50.
-We find that a severance payment worth 1.2 months’ earnings at the median lowers the fraction re-employed after a year by seven percentage points.
-Data on household wealth enable us to verify that the effect is decreasing in prior wealth, which favors an interpretation as liquidity constraints over the alternative of mental accounting.
-Finding liquidity constraints in Norway, despite its equitable wealth distribution and generous welfare state, means they are likely to exist also in other countries.
+We identify the causal effect of lump‐sum severance payments on non‐employment duration in Norway by exploiting a discontinuity in eligibility at the age of 50.
+We find that a payment worth 1.2 months' earnings at the median lowers the fraction re‐employed after a year by about 8 percentage points.
+This is what we would expect if liquidity constraints force unemployed workers to accept a job offer earlier than would be optimal.
+As further support for the liquidity interpretation, we use data on wealth before unemployment to show that the effect of non‐employment duration occurs for the non‐wealthy only.

 Type of Access: openAccess